keycloak/keycloak/examples/demo-template/README.md

 Step 8: Admin REST API
 ----------------------------------
 Keycloak has a Admin REST API.
-This example shows an application making a remove direct login to Keycloak to obtain a token then using that token to access the Admin REST API.
+This example shows an application making a remote direct login to Keycloak to obtain a token then using that token to access the Admin REST API.

 [http://localhost:8080/admin-access](http://localhost:8080/admin-access)